reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ### Adding the Dependencies
 Apache Camel ships a Spring Boot Starter module `camel-spring-boot-starter` that allows us to use Camel in Spring Boot applications.

-Let us first add the Camel Spring Boot BOM to your Maven `pom.xml` :
+Let us first add the Camel Spring Boot BOM to our Maven `pom.xml` :

 ```xml
 <dependencyManagement>